aktugchelekche/Bike_Sharing-/README.md

 <p align= "center">Chart-6</p>
 </p>

 In Chart-6, male has the highest number of the trips on Fridays and Thursdays as well as on Monday and Tuesdays.
-Although  significant lower number of trips than male, female have similar trips days.
+Although  significantly lower number of trips than male, female have similar trips days.

 #### Top Starting Locations & Top Ending Locations